 23. Visit the Royal ‘Iolani Palace

-There is a rich history behind the palace, from the height of the monarchy to the eventual overthrow of the Hawaiian Kingdom.
+The palace has a rich history, from the height of the monarchy to the eventual overthrow of the Hawaiian Kingdom.
 I definitely think it’s worth a visit and one of the key things to do in Honolulu.

 See Related: Real, Magical Castles in Fairytales to Visit